Alocasia Azlanii: care tips for a rare and stunning plant

 Is it toxic to animals?

-Can Alocasia Azlanii be propagated?
+Can the Alocasia Azlanii be propagated?

 Conclusion